Phenoperidine: History and Synthesis

-In 1958, the same line of work yielded “one of the greatest advances of the 20th century psychiatry", haloperidol, as well as diphenoxylate, which lacked the opioid's analgesic properties but still stopped peristalsis in the intestines, a typical side effect of opioids; Janssen brought diphenoxylate to market as a drug to treat diarrhea.
+In 1958, the same line of work yielded "one of the greatest advances of the 20th century psychiatry", haloperidol, as well as diphenoxylate, which lacked the opioid's analgesic properties but still stopped peristalsis in the intestines, a typical side effect of opioids; Janssen brought diphenoxylate to market as a drug to treat diarrhea.
 And through further advances, Janssen created fentanyl in 1960, which proved to be ten times more potent than phenoperidine.

-Historical Uses
+Historical uses

-In 1959, the combination of phenoperidine and haloperidol was first used in Europe in anesthesia to induce a detached, pain free state called Neuroleptic analgesia; the use of that mixture boomed in early 1960s but was overtaken by the combination of fentanyl and droperidol, which was widely used through the 1980s.
+In 1959, the combination of phenoperidine and haloperidol was first used in Europe in anesthesia to induce a detached, pain free state called neuroleptic analgesia; the use of that mixture boomed in early 1960s but was overtaken by the combination of fentanyl and droperidol, which was widely used through the 1980s.
 These combination approaches were not adopted in the US.

 Regulations

 In 1961 phenoperidine was added to the 1931 Convention for Limiting the Manufacture and Regulating the Distribution of Narcotic Drugs by the World Health Organization via the Single Convention on Narcotic Drugs.

-In the US it is classified as a schedule 1 opiate and is categorized as a Drug Enforcement Administration (DEA) controlled substance with a corresponding code 9641.
+In the US it is classified as a Drug Enforcement Administration (DEA) Schedule I controlled substance opiate with a corresponding code 9641.